-This Management's Discussion and Analysis (MD&A) reviews the activities of Xtierra Inc. ("Xtierra" or the "Company") and compares the condensed interim financial results for the nine-month period ended September 30, 2019 with those of the nine-month period ended September 30, 2018.
+This Management's Discussion and Analysis (MD&A) reviews the activities of Xtierra Inc. ("Xtierra" or the "Company") and compares the financial results for the year ended December 31, 2019 with those of the year ended December 31, 2018.

-For a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read together with the audited consolidated financial statements and the accompanying notes for the year ended December 31, 2018, a copy of which is filed on the SEDAR website.
+For a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read together with the audited consolidated financial statements and the accompanying notes for the years ended December 31, 2019 and 2018, a copy of which is filed on the SEDAR website.